fu-cs-121/omnico-p1/codex.md

 # OmniCodex: Essential Python Guide for Data Analysis

 Welcome to the **OmniCodex**, your comprehensive guide to mastering the fundamental Python concepts needed for data analysis at OmniCo.
-This guide is designed to help you navigate through your projects with confidence, providing clear explanations and code patterns that you can apply to your work.
+This guide is designed to help you navigate through your projects with confidence, providing clear explanations and code examples that you can apply to your work.

 ---